-For more information concerning my work and views on these issues, please contact me.
+For more information on my work on issues affecting seniors, or to let me know your thoughts, questions, or concerns, please contact me.
 I look forward to hearing from you.

 More on Seniors Issues